ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 * Connection: A Connection object represents one or more active transport protocol instance that can send and/or receive Messages between local and remote systems.
 It holds state pertaining to the underlying transport protocol instance(s) and any ongoing data transfer(s).
   This represents, for example, an active connection in a connection-oriented protocol such as TCP, or a fully-specified 5-tuple for a connectionless protocol such as UDP.
-  However, a connection can also represent a pool of transport protocol instance, for example, a bunch of TCP and QUIC connections to equivalent endpoints provided by a CDN, or a set of incoming connections that are saved the same way.
+  However, a connection can also represent a pool of transport protocol instance, for example, a bunch of TCP and QUIC connections to equivalent endpoints provided by a CDN, or a set of incoming connections that are served the same way.

 * Listener: A Listener object accepts incoming transport protocol connections from remote systems and generates corresponding Connection objects.
 It is created from a Preconnection object that specifies the type of incoming connections it will accept.